khongten001/kscomponents/README.md

-# KernowSoftwareFMX
+# ksComponents

-Kernow Software FMX Components for XE7, XE8 & XE10 Seattle.
+Kernow Software FMX Components for XE8, Delphi Berlin, Delphi Seattle and Delphi Tokyo.

-(May work with earlier versions but untested)

 Firemonkey Slide menu, ListView and Segment buttons for Delphi.
 Inherits from a non-visual component to keep things simple.